-A revised Type 2 Tree Conservation Plan (TCP2-068-93-05) was submitted with the current application.
-The TCP2 proposes to meet approximately 77 percent of the overall requirement onsite.
+A revised Type 2 Tree Conservation Plan (TCP2-068-93-07) was submitted with the current application.
+The TCP2 proposes to meet approximately 71 percent of the overall requirement on-site.

-- 8. Prince George's County Zoning Ordinance: The subject application has been reviewed for compliance with the requirements in the R-M and M-I-O Zones of the Zoning Ordinance.
+- 8. Prince George's County Zoning Ordinance: The subject application has been reviewed for compliance with the requirements in the R-M and Military Installation Overlay (M-I-O) Zones of the Zoning Ordinance.
 Since no development is proposed within the L-A-C Zone portion of the property by this SDP amendment, conformance with those requirements is not required at this time. - a.
-The subject application is in conformance with the applicable requirements of Section 27-507, Purposes; Section 27-508, Uses; and Section 27-509, Regulations, governing development in the R-M Zone. - b.
-A small portion of RM-3 is located within the Noise Impact Zone (60-74 dBA noise contour) of the M-I-O Zone.
-A Phase II noise study has been submitted with the SDP that shows all interior noise levels of the residential homes will be mitigated to 45 dBA Ldn or less and there is no outdoor play area located within noise contours higher than 65 dBA Ldn. - c.
-Section 27-528 of the Zoning Ordinance sets forth the following criteria for approval of a SDP: - (a) Prior to approving a Specific Design Plan, the Planning Board shall find that: - (1) The plan conforms to the approved Comprehensive Design Plan, the applicable standards of the Landscape Manual, and except as provided in Section 27-528(a)(1.1), for Specific Design Plans for which an application is filed after December 30, 1996, with the exception of the V-L and V-M Zones, the applicable design guidelines for townhouses set forth in Section 27-274(a)(1)(B) and (a)(11), and the applicable regulations for townhouses set forth in Section 27-433(d) and, as it applies to property in the L-A-C Zone, if any portion lies within one-half (1/2) mile of an existing or Washington Metropolitan Area Transit Authority Metrorail station, the regulations set forth in Section 27-480(d) and (e);
+The subject application is in conformance with the applicable requirements of Section 27-507, Purposes; Section 27-508, Uses; and Section 27-509, Regulations, of the Zoning Ordinance, governing development in the R-M Zone. - b.
+A portion of the Timothy Branch development is located within the Noise Impact Zone (60-74 dBA noise contour) of the M-I-O Zone; however, the RM-2S and RM-4S pods are not impacted by them. - c.
+Section 27-528 of the Zoning Ordinance sets forth the following criteria for approval of an SDP: - (a) Prior to approving a Specific Design Plan, the Planning Board shall find that: - (1) The plan conforms to the approved Comprehensive Design Plan, the applicable standards of the Landscape Manual, and except as provided in Section 27-528(a)(1.1), for Specific Design Plans for which an application is filed after December 30, 1996, with the exception of the V-L and V-M Zones, the applicable design guidelines for townhouses set forth in Section 27-274(a)(1)(B) and (a)(11), and the applicable regulations for townhouses set forth in Section 27-433(d) and, as it applies to property in the L-A-C Zone, if any portion lies within one-half (1/2) mile of an existing or Washington Metropolitan Area Transit Authority Metrorail station, the regulations set forth in Section 27-480(d) and (e);

 The subject plan conforms to the requirements of CDP-0902 and its amendment, as discussed in Finding 9 below, and the 2010 Prince George's County Landscape Manual (Landscape Manual) requirements, as detailed in Finding 13.
-This SDP revision proposes townhouses in a portion of RM-4.

-Section 27-274(a)(1)(B) of the Zoning Ordinance requires an applicant to provide justification for reasons for noncompliance with any of the design guidelines for townhouses and three-family dwellings, but the subject application complies with all of the applicable design guidelines for townhouses in Section 27-274(a)(11) as follows:
+Section 27-274(a)(1)(B) of the Zoning Ordinance requires an applicant to provide justification for reasons for noncompliance with any of the design guidelines for townhouses and three-family dwellings, but the subject application complies with all of the applicable design guidelines for townhouses in Section 27-274(a)(11), as follows: